Sally Stewart-Wade: Early life

 Stewart-Wade grew up in Melbourne, Australia, where her parents settled down after living in Canada for two years.
 She is the youngest of four children, two older brothers, and an older sister.
 She grew up attending private school and claims that her parents were "very encouraging, offering to help us with our homework and so on."
 She considers her primary school education the main reason she became interested in science, citing the fact that she very curious as a child and wanted to know how things worked.
 Her parents did not direct them toward science but were more encouraging in a broad sense of having all of their children pursue education.
 In 1987 Wade enrolled at the RMIT.

 University education

 After enrolling at RMIT in 1987, Wade completed her degree program three years later and earned a Bachelor of Applied Science in Applied Biology in 1990.
 After realizing that it was going to be difficult to find an occupation with her three-year degree, Wade stayed at RMIT for an Honours year and did a research project on fungal disease of grevilleas.
 In 1992, Wade was awarded the Australian Postgraduate Research Award which allowed her to pursue a PhD at RMIT.
-It was during her PhD studies that Wade began research on the weed thornapple, which is some of her best-known work.
+It was during her PhD studies that Wade began research on the weed thornapple, which is one of her best-known works.